jasonlaska/spherecluster/README.md

 Clustering routines for the unit sphere.

 ## Algorithms
-This package implements the three algorithms outlined in ["Clustering on the Unit Hypersphere using von Mises-Fisher Distributions"](http://www.jmlr.org/papers/volume6/banerjee05a/banerjee05a.pdf) by Banerjee et al. JMLR 2005.
+This package implements the three algorithms outlined in ["Clustering on the Unit Hypersphere using von Mises-Fisher Distributions"](http://www.jmlr.org/papers/volume6/banerjee05a/banerjee05a.pdf), Banerjee et al., JMLR 2005.

 1. Spherical K-means
 Spherical K-means differs from conventional K-means in that it projects the estimatoed cluster centroids on the the unit sphere at the end of each maximization step (i.e., normalizes the centroids).

-2. Mixtures of von Mises Fisher distributions (movMF) The [von Mises Fisher distribution](https://en.wikipedia.org/wiki/Von_Mises%E2%80%93Fisher_distribution) is commonly used in directional statistics.
+2. Mixtures of von Mises Fisher distributions (movMF)

+    The [von Mises Fisher distribution](https://en.wikipedia.org/wiki/Von_Mises%E2%80%93Fisher_distribution) is commonly used in directional statistics.
 Much like the Gaussian distribution has a mean and variance, the von Mises Fisher distribution has a mean direction $\mu$ and a concentration paramater $\kappa$, however, all points are on the unit hypersphere.

     If we model our data as a [mixture](https://en.wikipedia.org/wiki/Mixture_model) of von Mises Fisher Distributions, we have an additional `weight` parameter for each distribution in the mixture, and can cluster our data accordingly.

     - soft-movMF: Estimates the posterior on each example for each class.

     - hard-movMF: Sets the posterior on each example to be 1 for a single class and 0 for all others by selecting the location of the max value in the estimator soft posterior.

 ## Other goodies